stephenjohnlimb/gradlekafka/README.md

 Then we move on to the values we are going to inject into the application.properties via the `configMap`.
 Hopefully you can see how the values defined here correlate to the values in the `env.yaml`.

+This now makes it obvious to any deployment engineer, what can be configured via `values` within your application.

+This is one of the key advantages of `helm`, the mechanism of configuration for any application is standardised!

+Though the range of what can be configured and how it is addressed is flexible, the `values.yaml` is standard for all applications.

 ### Deploy the application!

 To deploy, we need to build first and then use helm install.